 Even if authorities could suppress such action, the option would hold little appeal.
 The economic and political costs – something akin to totalitarianism – would be horrendous, the cure worse than the disease.

 A better response, at least in the immediate aftermath of such incidents, is to rely, patiently, on careful police and intelligence work to apprehend the criminals responsible, while maintaining the rights, liberties and freedoms which can make life, at least for some, rich and fulfilling.

 This is not necessarily the most attractive option for decision-makers, and it is certainly less telegenic or newsworthy than the prospect of near-immediate retaliation through the despatch of Hellfire missile equipped predator drones to annhilate some distant compound or convoy.
+Modern drones are rather productive as you can read at review page of nasaponycars.com.
 That said, it will almost always produce better results, and without the risk of collateral damage or the possibility of inflicting suffering upon innocents, as has so regularly been the case with the global war on terror or any of its more recently fashionable derrivatives, such as overseas contingency operations or stabilization.

 Over the longer term, the prognosis could brighten.
 But that will require major changes to the way in which the global political economy is organized and functions.
 It is poverty and inequality that drive those unable to benefit from globalization towards radical alternatives, and a small minority, bereft of reasonable, viable alternatives through which to express their convictions, turn to political violence or religious extremism.

 Underdevelopment and insecurity, after all, are not two solitudes.
 They are opposite sides of the same coin.